 The middle to late 1990s saw the proliferation of medium term expenditure frameworks (MTEFs) throughout the developing world.
 By one count (World Bank, 2001: 6) as many as twenty five countries in Africa, Asia (eastern, central, and southern), Latin America, and Eastern Europe are at various stages in the process of adopting MTEFs, and another ten are seriously considering it.
-This development, the World Bank has been the principal researcher.
-In the vast majority of cases the World Bank was involved in the decision to adopt and implement an MTEF, many of which came about as a result of a public expenditure review.
-In fact, the MTEF has become a standard item in the Bank"s public expenditure management (PEM) toolkit.
-More and more, MTEFs are considered the sine qua non of good PEM.
-The World Bank, however, is not the only advocate of this approach, which has also been advocated by the Asian Development Bank (1999) and the International Monetary Fund (1999), though with some reservations.
+This proliferation has occurred over a relatively short time period.
+Of the twenty-five existing MTEFs, nearly 90% were adopted over the five-year period, 1997-2001.
+It is not premature to say that MTEFs are a trend in developing country public expenditure management (PEM), and the trend shows no signs of cresting.